-CL No. 2016-67, Valuation Standards for Nonlife Insurance Policy Reserves, prescribes the new valuation methodology for the nonlife insurance companies.
-Nonlife insurance companies will be changing the basis of valuation of their non-life insurance reserves.
+IC CL No. 2018-18, Valuation Standards for Nonlife Insurance Policy Reserves, prescribes the new valuation methodology for the nonlife insurance companies.
+Nonlife insurance companies are required to change the basis of valuation of non-life insurance reserves.
 In addition to the unearned premium reserves, the concept of unexpired risk reserves is also included in the calculation of the premium liability.
 The IBNR reserves will now be computed using actuarial projection techniques such as but not limited to the chain ladder method, expected loss ratio method and Bornheutter-Ferguson method.
-A margin for adverse deviation is provisionally set at 10% during the parallel runs and shall be incorporated on both premiums and claims liability valuation.
+A margin for adverse deviation is provisionally set at 10% and shall be incorporated on both premiums and claims liability valuation.
 Discount rates to be used shall be based on the latest PDST-R2 rates and the Bloomberg IYC Curve for PhP and USD-denominated policies, respectively.

-URR refers to the amount of reserve required to cover future claims, commission and expenses at a designated level of confidence, that are expected to emerge from an unexpired period of cover.
-For 2017, companies shall be allowed to set up as premium liabilities the UPR instead of the higher of the UPR and URR.
-Starting 2018, the premiums liabilities shall be determined in accordance with the valuation standards prescribed under IC CL No. 2016-67 which is the higher between the UPR and URR.
+Unexpired Risk Reserves or URR refers to the amount of reserve required to cover future claims, commission and expenses at a designated level of confidence, that are expected to emerge from an unexpired period of cover.
+For 2017, companies shall be allowed to set up as premium liabilities the Unearned Premium Reserves or UPR instead of the higher of the UPR and URR.
+Starting 2018, premiums liabilities shall be determined in accordance with the valuation standards prescribed under IC CL No. 2018-18 which is the higher between the UPR and URR.